ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/cca-container/hello-realm.md

 Password:
 #
 ```
-With the host linux kernel running, you can now enable sharing of files between your host machine and the running simulation.
+With the host linux kernel running, you can now enable the sharing of files between your host machine and the running simulation.
 Mount a `9p` drive on the host linux kernel using `/etc/fstab`:

 ```console
 vi /etc/fstab